gls21/Dynameta/README.md

 Meta-analyses are used to quantitatively summarise evidence across studies in a systematic process.
 Their larger sample size (and hence power) compared to individual research studies increases the chance of detecting significant effects.

 Despite representing a significant improvement upon individual studies, meta-analyses have a number of limitations which Dynameta was developed to overcome:
-1. Meta-analytic results are based on a snapshot of literature at a particluar time.
+1. Meta-analytic results are based on a snapshot of literature at a particular time.
 As a living review platform, Dynameta overcomes this by enabling results to be continually updated as new evidence becomes available.
-2. Meta-analytic publications are resticted to presenting the results of the chosen questions asked by those researchers.
+2. Meta-analytic publications are restricted to presenting the results of the chosen questions asked by those researchers.
 On the other hand, Dynameta allows investigation of a range of questions based on varying interests of researchers through manipulation of the graphical user interface.

 Dynameta is designed for interactive ecological meta-analyses, oriented around testing the effect of anthropogenic threats (based on the [IUCN threats classification scheme](https://www.iucnredlist.org/resources/threat-classification-scheme)) on biodiversity.
 Nevertheless, the code can be easily repurposed to suit a variety of meta-analytic contexts.
-The server.R and ui.R files that define the Dynameta Shiny app can be found in the Dynameta_app/ directory.
+For an example of how the codebase can be edited to suit a specific user's needs, please see the last section of the [Dynameta vignette (Get started).](https://gls21.github.io/Dynameta/articles/Dynameta.html) The server.R and ui.R files that define the Dynameta Shiny app can be found in the Dynameta_app/ directory.
 Here on github, Dynameta_app/ can be found in the [inst/ directory](https://github.com/gls21/Dynameta/tree/main/inst/Dynameta_app).
 If you have installed the package, the Dynameta_app/ directory can be found directly in the package root directory, alongside the DESCRIPTION, NAMESPACE, etc. files.

-For an example of how the codebase can be edited to suit a specific user's needs, please see the last section of the [Dynameta vignette (Get started).](https://gls21.github.io/Dynameta/articles/Dynameta.html)

 <br>